Using your 401(k) to buy a car

 Is your job stable?

-A 401(k) loan makes more sense for individuals who do not plan to leave their current employer anytime soon, and thus would not face the possibility of having to repay the outstanding balance of a 401(k) loan in full.
+A 401(k) loan makes more sense for individuals who do not plan to leave their current employer anytime soon.
+These folks would not face the possibility of repaying the outstanding balance of a 401(k) loan in full.

 If you do end up leaving your employer, the loan from your 401(k) or other retirement plan may be treated as a distribution, so think through your future employment plans and goals carefully before taking a loan.